-Founded by Stephen Wolfram in 1987, Wolfram Research is one of the world's most respected computer, web, and cloud software companies—as well as a powerhouse of scientific and technical innovation.
-As a pioneer in computation and computational knowledge, the company has pursued a long-term vision to develop the science, technology, and tools to make computation an ever-more-potent force in today's and tomorrow's world.
+Founded by Stephen Wolfram in 1987, Wolfram Research is one of the world's most respected computer, web and cloud software companies—as well as a powerhouse of scientific and technical innovation.
+As a pioneer in computation and computational knowledge, the company has pursued a long-term vision to develop the science, technology and tools to make computation an ever-more-potent force in today's and tomorrow's world.

 First released in 1988, Mathematica is our original, longstanding flagship product—and a major force in the technical and educational communities, with millions of dedicated users around the world.
-Built on our global technology base, Mathematica represents a unique blend of major research breakthroughs, outstanding user-oriented design, and world-class software engineering.
+Built on our global technology base, Mathematica represents a unique blend of major research breakthroughs, outstanding user-oriented design and world-class software engineering.

 The rise of computation has been a major world theme for the past fifty years.
 Our goal is to provide the framework to let computation achieve its full potential in the decades to come: to make it possible to compute whatever can be computed, whenever and wherever it is needed, and to make accessible the full frontiers of the computational universe.

 In 2009, building on what is now the Wolfram Language, we introduced Wolfram|Alpha—for the first time making large-scale computational knowledge a practical reality, and introducing a host of unexpected new technology directions.
-Used by millions of people every day on the web, through mobile apps and intelligent assistants, and in enterprise deployments, Wolfram|Alpha represents one of the most complex and ambitious software projects of all time, and a major intellectual and technological achievement.
+Used by millions of people every day on the web, through mobile apps and intelligent assistants and in enterprise deployments, Wolfram|Alpha represents one of the most complex and ambitious software projects of all time, and a major intellectual and technological achievement.

 As intellectual pioneers, our organization maintains a deep commitment to communication and education.
-Not only are our products used at schools, colleges, and universities throughout the world, but we have also developed the world's largest free network of technical and computational websites, and we are defining new curriculum directions as well as offering a variety of innovative student programs—which have served as a rich training ground for future leaders in science and technology.
+Not only are our products used at schools, colleges and universities throughout the world, but we have also developed the world's largest free network of technical and computational websites, and we are defining new curriculum directions as well as offering a variety of innovative student programs—which have served as a rich training ground for future leaders in science and technology.

-Among the many advances made possible by Wolfram technologies over the past quarter century is Stephen Wolfram's own groundbreaking 2002 book A New Kind of Science, which defines a sweeping new direction for computation and basic science, and has had an increasingly profound effect in science, technology, and the arts—as well as seeding many important Wolfram technology innovations, especially in Wolfram|Alpha.
+Among the many advances made possible by Wolfram technologies over the past three decades is Stephen Wolfram's own groundbreaking 2002 book A New Kind of Science, which defines a sweeping new direction for computation and basic science, and has had an increasingly profound effect in science, technology and the arts—as well as seeding many important Wolfram technology innovations, especially in Wolfram|Alpha.

-Our strategy as an organization is to maintain a portfolio of development, from continually strengthening our core algorithms and knowledgebase, to supporting the latest computing and deployment architectures, to developing major new concepts and capabilities—and consistently delivering the results in the form of products, services, and experimental initiatives that make breakthrough technology accessible to the broadest possible spectrum of people and organizations.
+Our strategy as an organization is to maintain a portfolio of development, from continually strengthening our core algorithms and knowledgebase, to supporting the latest computing and deployment architectures, to developing major new concepts and capabilities—and consistently delivering the results in the form of products, services and experimental initiatives that make breakthrough technology accessible to the broadest possible spectrum of people and organizations.

-Celebrating 25 years of Mathematica
+Celebrating the history of Mathematica

-Explore the Anniversary Scrapbook »
+Explore the scrapbook»

 Locations: Champaign, IL (worldwide headquarters); Oxfordshire, UK (European headquarters); Tokyo, Japan (Asian headquarters); Boston, MA; with additional locations worldwide.